-How to make an easy fall table centerpiece with an inexpensive thrifted mirror.
+How to make an easy fall centerpiece with an inexpensive thrifted mirror. and mini pumpkins and gourds.

 I’ve already shared my fall home tour but I’m not quite through showing you all my fall decor.
 Today I thought I’d share this quick and easy fall centerpiece that I made with a thrifted antique mirror.

 I’d like to tell you that I put hours of thought into this one but…nope.
 This one just came about by accident.
-The hubs took me estate sale(ing) over the weekend and I found this cool antique mirror for just a couple of bucks.
+The hubs took me estate sale(ing) over the weekend and I found this cool antique mirror for just $2.
 Love a good deal!

 I brought it home and placed it on the kitchen table to keep it safe.